velocityzen/sweets/docs/Resource.md

 ```

 ### controller

-Controller is a unit class for resource logic.
-Inner space of resource.
+Controller is a unit class for a resource logic.
+Inner space of a resource.

 ```js
 "use strict";